Shift invariant subspaces in the Bloch space: Introduction

 \begin{thm}\thlabel{THM:Modelspaces} Let $\mu$ be a positive, finite, Borel, singular measure in $\T$ and let $S_\mu$ be the corresponding singular inner function.
 Then \begin{enumerate} \item[(i)] $S_\mu$ is cyclic in $\B$ if and only if $K^1_{S_\mu} \cap W^1 = \{0 \}$. \item[(ii)] The permanence property $\left[ S_\mu \right]_{\B} \cap H^\infty = S_\mu H^\infty$ holds if and only if $K^1_{S_\mu} \cap W^1$ is dense in $K^1_{S_\mu}$. \end{enumerate}

 \end{thm} Viewing $\B$ as a limiting case of the Bergman spaces, we shall now make a few comparisons.
 In the context of Bergman spaces, the celebrated Theorem of Korenblum and Roberts asserts that any singular measure $\mu$ uniquely decomposes as $\mu = \mu_{\Ca} + \mu_{\K}$, where $\mu_{\Ca}$ is concentrated on a countable union of Beurling-Carleson sets and gives rise to a proper $M_z$-invariant subspace generated by $S_{\mu_{\Ca}}$ satisfying the permanence property on the Bergman space, while $\mu_{\K}$ charges no Beurling-Carleson set and induces a cyclic vector $S_{\mu_{\K}}$ therein, see \cite{korenblum1981cyclic}, \cite{roberts1985cyclic}.
 We shall see that the situation in the Bloch space is very different and the results of Korenblum and Roberts do not carry over to this setting.
-Although we have not been able to find complete geometric descriptions of singular measures $\mu$ for which the corresponding singular inner functions $S_\mu$ are cyclic or satisfy the permanence property in $\B$, we are still able to provide several related conditions which allows us to answer various open questions and problems posed in \cite{brown1991multipliers}, \cite{anderson1991inner}, \cite{pommerenkebloch} and \cite{starinvsmooth}.
+Although we have not been able to find complete geometric descriptions of singular measures $\mu$ for which the corresponding singular inner functions $S_\mu$ are cyclic or satisfy the permanence property in $\B$, our progress seems to indicate that such an accomplishment is bound to be very difficult.
+Nevertheless, we are still able to provide several related conditions which allows us to answer various open questions and problems posed in the works of \cite{brown1991multipliers}, \cite{anderson1991inner}, \cite{pommerenkebloch} and \cite{starinvsmooth}.

 We declare a continuous non-decreasing and sub-additive function $w$ on $[0,1]$ with $w(0)=0$ to be a \emph{majorant}.
 A closed set $E \subset \T$ of Lebesgue measure zero is said to have finite $w$-entropy if